 • do not fertilize with organic substances (manure, droppings).

 The causative agent of brown spot is a fungus of the genus Mersoninna.
 Develops in mid-July.
-Brown spot affects strawberry leaves, sometimes mustaches and petioles.
-Leaves at the beginning of the disease are covered with large reddish spots of angular, irregular shape.
+Brown spot affects strawberry leaves, sometimes runners and petioles.
+At the onset of the disease, the leaves become covered with large reddish spots of angular, irregular shape.
 Later the spots turn brown.
-Black dots are scattered on the surface of the spots, which secrete mucus.
-As the disease develops, the spots lose their pronounced color, and the leaves simply dry out.
-On the petioles and mustaches, brown spotting gives itself out as small, slightly depressed black dots.
-Carriers are insects, wind, raindrops.
+Black dots that secrete mucus are scattered on the surface of the spots.
+As the disease progresses, the spots lose their distinct color and the leaves simply dry out.
+On petioles and tendrils, brown spotting reveals itself as small, slightly pressed black dots.
+Carriers are insects, wind, and raindrops.

 Important!
-L strawberry leaves disappear in a short period of time.
+L The strawberry leaves disappear in a short period of time.
 At a late stage, the disease is difficult to notice.
-It seems that the plant is just preparing for a rest period: the spots disappear, and the leaves simply dry out.
-However, when young foliage grows, micelle spots form on it at once.
+It seems that the plant is simply preparing for a period of rest: the spots disappear and the leaves simply dry out.
+However, when young foliage grows, micelle spots immediately form on it.

 Factors that create favorable conditions for the development of the disease: